kirtanp8/NEWS-API-PROJECT2/README.md

 # Future Features

-* Pagination and displaying more data on different pages would make the website look finished.
+* Pagination: displaying more data on different pages would make the website look almost complete.

 # Key Learnings